ellr/bfh_nwtec2-2_arduino/README.md

 Both taks are very similar.
 The only difference is the clock rate for the pwm pin.
 In task 3 it is much slower.
 That make it behave diffrently.

 Starting with t1 = 8, the code snippet mesures the voltage on the capacitor over a short time periode and increases afterwards t1 by 8. t1's range is from 0 to 255.

+## project 2
+no solution

+## project 3
+Main topic: Capacitor

+### Task 1
+Calculations only (see solution)

+### Task 2, 3 and 4
+Only one script needed for all tasks.
+All tasks use the same basic setup.
+Only the diagrams are different for each task.

+## project 4
+no solution